$L^{2}$ harmonic forms on complete special holonomy manifolds: Gauge theory

 where $V(r)$ is the volume of geodesic ball $B(r)$ centered at $p$ with radius $r$.
 And the above definition is independent of $p$, so we omit $p$ here.
-If $V_{X}>0$, we say that $(X,g)$ has maximal volume growth.
-We suppose the complete manifold $X$ is Ricci-flat, then $X$ has maximal volume growth is equivalence to any $u\in C^{\infty}_{c}(X)$ satisfies the Sobolev inequality \cite{Sal}:
+If $V_{X}>0$, we say that $(X,\rm{g})$ has maximal volume growth.
+We suppose that the complete manifold $X$ is Ricci-flat, then $X$ has maximal volume growth is equivalence to any $u\in C^{\infty}_{c}(X)$ satisfies the Sobolev inequality \cite{Sal}:

-We then prove a useful \begin{lemma} Let $(X,\w)$ be a complete Ricci-flat Riemannian manifold with maximal volume growth, $E$ be a principal $G$-bundle over $X$ and $A$ be a smooth connection on $E$.
+We then prove an useful \begin{lemma} Let $(X^{n},\w)$ be a complete Ricci-flat Riemannian manifold with maximal volume growth, $E$ be a principal $G$-bundle over $X$ and $A$ be a smooth connection on $E$.
 Then there is a positive constant $\de$ with following significance.
-If the curvature $F_{A}$ obeying
+If the curvature $F_{A}$ obeys

 then any $\a\in\La^{1}_{(2)}(X,E)$ satisfies the inequality